Analyst Brief¶

 - The burden comes from cross-report convergence, not from any single anomaly in isolation.

-- shutdown/relaxation and facility/platform attribution
+- facility/platform attribution

 Separation Rule¶